-Not too long ago, the intentions of the winter garden were set, it is now time to put all of that into play.
+Not too long ago, the intentions of the winter garden were set; it is now time to put all of that into play.
 It is time to clean and detoxify so that we may proceed.
-Many of the plants that first appear in the spring garden are those that provide detoxification to our body.
+Many of the plants that first appear in the spring garden are those that provide detoxification to our bodies.
 This is compatible with the idea that many people refer to as spring cleaning.
 It truly is a time of rebirth and cleansing.

 Intentions that were planted as tiny seeds have begun to sprout.
 Soon it will be time to replant these seedlings into the garden.
 Here we continue to allow them to manifest into their full potential.
 With patience, we anticipate witnessing them bloom into the beautiful abundance we had proposed.

 The seeds that have slumbered during the winter months are now starting to stretch out.
-Some are beginning to sprout as they hear the first echoes of the symphony of spring, others are still waiting for their cue.
-The plants that are appearing now are the more hardy ones, the ones that can still weather the possibility of a late frost and perhaps, even a light dusting of snow.
+Some are beginning to sprout as they hear the first echoes of the symphony of spring; others are still waiting for their cue.
+The plants that are appearing now are the more hardy ones, the ones that can weather the possibility of a late frost and perhaps, even a light dusting of snow.

 Early spring plants